hm-lang/core/proposals/README.md

 so that both LHS and RHS variables remain constant.
 Oppositely, the `;;` scope operator passes the RHS operand as writable, and therefore cannot be used if the LHS variable is readonly.
-The implicit member access operator ` ` is equivalent to `::` when the LHS is a readonly variable and `;;` when the LHS is a writeable variable.
-When declaring class methods, `::` and `;;` can be unary prefixes to indicate readonly/writeable-instance class methods.
-They are shorthand for adding a readonly/writeable `I/Me/My` as an argument.
+The implicit member access operator ` ` is equivalent to `::` when the LHS is a readonly variable and `;;` when the LHS is a writable variable.
+When declaring class methods, `::` and `;;` can be unary prefixes to indicate readonly/writable-instance class methods.
+They are shorthand for adding a readonly/writable `I/Me/My` as an argument.

 ```
 exampleClass := {